-Have a proper plan (please read this as planning because people think a plan means a product) for the children’s future.
-You can do following few things as soon as you get married:
+Prepare a proper plan for the children’s future (please read this as planning, since people think a plan means a product).
+As soon as you get married, you can begin by:

-- Start a baby fund by regularly setting aside an amount every month to manage the expenses related to vaccinations and other medical check-ups.
-This amount has to be increased by an appropriate amount if both parents are working and after the child’s birth, the wife is planning to quit the job or remain on leave even after maternity leave is over.
+- Start a Baby Fund: Regularly set aside an amount every month to handle the expenses associated with vaccinations and other medical check-ups.
+The amount must be increased if both parents work, and after the child is born, the wife plans to quit her job or remain on leave even after maternity leave ends.

 - Start hunting for bargain deals on baby equipment.
 Buying the best car seat, stroller etc. for the child’s safety and comfort.
-Paying the full price is often a waste of money.
-Babies quickly outgrow many of these items.
-It is advisable to start checking with friends and acquaintances and stores that sell used goods; your baby will never know the difference.
-And this in turn will save you a lot of money.
+Buying at full price is often a waste of money.
+Children outgrow many of these items very quickly.
+Begin your search for used goods with friends, acquaintances, and second-hand stores.
+Your baby will not know the difference.
+This will save you a lot of money.

 Child Future Planning – Schooling and Routine expenses

-Though childcare is expensive for infants, even when your child is old enough to go to school then apart from school fees, you will have after-school care, extracurricular activities, summer camps etc.
+While childcare may seem costly when your child is an infant, when your child is old enough to go to school, you will also have after-school programs, extracurricular activities, summer camps, etc.

-Well, to manage these expenses it is advisable to make it a part of current cash flow so that you do not overspend on other expenses.
-This is high time to start planning for long-term and start saving for child’s higher education and marriage expenses.
+It is advisable to make these expenses part of the current cash flow so that you do not overspend on other expenses.
+Now is the time to start saving for the children’s higher education and marriage.

 Child future Planning – Long-term Goals

 Taking a long-term view can sometimes cause you to be gender-biased.